Eller's overtime goal gives Capitals 5-4 win over Canadiens

-MONTREAL (AP) - Casey Price's sensational save at the end of regulation was for naught after the Montreal goaltender gave up a bad goal in overtime.

-Lars Eller scored through Price's legs with less than 90 seconds left in overtime and the Washington Capitals rallied to beat the Canadiens 5-4 on Monday night.
+MONTREAL (AP) - Lars Eller scored with less than 90 seconds left in overtime and the Washington Capitals rallied to beat the Montreal Canadiens 5-4 on Monday night.

 Alex Ovechkin scored twice for the Capitals, while Brett Connolly and Nicklas Backstrom added goals in regulation.